Don’t Let Liquidity Drain Your Wealth: Smart Financial Planning Guidance

 Each of these time horizons calls for a different investment strategy.
 Shorter time horizons demand more liquidity and stability.
 Longer time horizons allow for greater exposure to growth opportunities that outpace inflation.

 A strong financial plan begins with emergency fund planning.
-This reserve is designed to protect you from the unexpected, like a sudden medical bill, job loss, or home repair.
-This helps avoid needing to dip into long-term savings and investments at the wrong time, reducing your long-term savings goals.
+This reserve is designed to help protect you from the unexpected, like a sudden medical bill, job loss, or home repair.
+This helps avoid needing to dip into long-term savings and investments at the wrong time, potentially reducing your long-term savings goals.

-According to JP Morgan’s Guide to Retirement research, it shows that 9 in of 10 people experience a spending spike greater than their income in any given year.
+According to JP Morgan’s Guide to Retirement research, it shows that 9 out of 10 people experience a spending spike greater than their income in any given year.
 Unfortunately, 1 in 3 households cannot cover these sudden expenses with their income and cash reserves.
 Instead, they often resort to debt or sacrificing future goals.

 These cash reserves can help preserve the money you have set aside for other goals.
 By having accessible cash always ready, you won’t need to take money from investments earmarked for other goals while the markets are down and potentially lose some of your initial savings.
-Emergency reserves are the perfect place to have liquidity as its job is safety.
+Emergency reserves are a place to have liquidity as its job is safety.

 Liquidity is critical, but too much can work against you.
 When you hold more cash than necessary for those short-term needs, you may cause your assets to suffer from liquidity drag, where uninvested funds lose value over time due to inflation.